JiahuiTao/CppProjects/4.Boggle/readme.md

 To begin a game, you shake up the letter cubes and lay them out on the board.
 The human player plays first, entering words one by one.
 Your code first verifies that the word is valid, then you add it to the player's word list and award the player points according to the word's length (one point per letter ≥ 4).
 A word is valid if it meets all of the following conditions:

-1.at least 4 letters long
+1.at least 4 letters long \n
 2.is a word found in the English dictionary
 3.can be formed by connecting neighboring letter cubes (using any given cube only once) 4.has not already been formed by the player in this game (even if there are multiple paths on the board to form the same word, the word is counted at most once)